 During the summer of 2018, ISU’s history department was awarded an American Historical Association-Mellon Foundation grant to pursue career diversity.
 The goal of this grant is to better develop the variety of skills necessary to fit into academic and non-academic careers.
 Owing to the unique nature of the R.A.T.E PhD program at ISU, our students have a close relationship with the STEM and other applied fields.
 Using those ties, we plan to develop a network of resources that will allow our masters and doctoral students to pursue innovative career pathways.
 The AHA-Mellon grant originated in 2010, allowing us learn from and build on the experiences of other universities.
 Using successful programming from this initiative, we hope to develop a system of long-term career diversity strategies that will assist students in developing and achieving their career goals.

-We will create a career diversity portal to publicize programming efforts at Iowa State University.
-This new portal will give you access to information about professionalization events, the diverse career paths our alumni have taken, and the many ways your skills as a Historian can benefit you after graduation.
+We are creating a career diversity portal to publicize programming efforts at Iowa State University.
+This new portal provides access to information about professionalization events, the diverse career paths our alumni have taken, and the many ways your skills as a Historian can benefit you after graduation.
 This webpage will also give you information about career diversity and navigating the job market.
 The goal of creating this webpage is to help you organize your career pathways and hone the analytical, research, and communication skills needed to help you achieve professional success.
-These tools will assist students of all levels in establishing smart goals, attaining

 Contact Information: AHA-Mellon Career Diversity Fellow Colton Adkisson Ross Hall 612 email@example.com